01-edu/public/subjects/java/checkpoints/reverse-array/README.md

 ### Instructions

-In a file named `ReverseArray.java` write a function `reverse` that reverses the given array specified in the parameters and returns it.
+Create a Java file named `ReverseArray.java` and define a function named `reverse` inside it.
+This function should take an array as input, reverse the order of its elements, and return the new reversed array.

 ### Expected Functions